wangfowen/owenwangdotcom/blog/_posts/2023-05-31-we-are-what-we-eat.md

 # What We Eat

 How do we decrease the footprint of what we eat?
-The spoiler from Project Drawdown was that we eat plant-rich diets.
-But what does that mean and how do we go about doing it without feeling like a sacrifice?
+The spoiler from Project Drawdown is that we eat plant-rich diets.
+But what does that mean and how do we go about doing it without it feeling like a sacrifice?

-Let's see, starting with...
+Let's see.
+Starting with...

 ## ton for ton